OTO Melara: Ammunition manufactured

 In the last decade the company has produced between 900 and 1000 GBU-31 and GBU-32 JDAMs on license.
 At the moment it is working on the production of 500 GBU-39s for the Aeronautica Militare.

 The naval defence operations produce a wide range of automatic naval artillery, rocket and missile launchers and remote controlled small calibre defence cannons.

+Tractor

+From 1949 to 1961, the company manufactured agricultural tractors.

+Among the 4,700 tractors produced, both wheel drive and crawler drive were used.